New

 Mobile Devices

 The landing page is fully responsive.
-On mobile, the layout adjusts to fit smaller screens, and the mode selector stacks vertically for easier tapping.
+On mobile, the layout adjusts to fit smaller screens, and the start buttons stack vertically for easier tapping.

-If your study has reached its response limit, participants see a friendly overlay letting them know the study is currently full.
-This prevents over-collection and helps you stay within your plan's limits.
+If your study has been closed or has reached its response limit, participants see a friendly overlay letting them know the study is no longer accepting responses.
+This prevents over-collection and helps you manage your study lifecycle.

 Open Graph Preview